Andrew Cuomo’s family members were given special access to covid testing, according to people familiar with the arrangement

 Gary Holmes, a spokesman for New York State Department of Health, said in a statement: “You’re asking professionals who took an oath to protect a patient’s privacy to violate that oath and compromise their integrity.
 More than 43 million New Yorkers have been tested, and commenting on any of them would be a serious violation of medical ethics.”

-Beau Duffy, a spokesman for the state police, said that “thousands” of samples were brought to Wadsworth for testing during the early months of the pandemic.
+Beau Duffy, a spokesman for the New York State Police, said that “thousands” of samples were brought to Wadsworth for testing during the early months of the pandemic.
 He said most of the samples came from state testing sites, nursing homes, drive-in sites and county offices.
-Duffy said he did not know if there were specific special requests for family members or other VIPs and did not know how many came from private homes.
+Duffy said he did not know whether there were specific special requests for family members or other VIPs and did not know how many came from private homes.
 “I’m not sure there were specific records kept,” he said.

 The priority testing program raises several ethical concerns, experts said.

-Lisa M. Lee, an epidemiologist and bioethicist at Virginia Tech, said the idea of preferred testing during a period of scarcity of resources is the “antithesis” of the concept of collective sacrifice and “morally problematic.”
+Lisa M. Lee, an epidemiologist and bioethicist at Virginia Tech, said the idea of preferred testing during a period of scarcity of resources is the “antithesis” of the concept of collective sacrifice and is “morally problematic.”

-“The special treatment by knowing someone, or by being a well-off person is extremely frustrating, particularly when we've seen over and over again the absolute incredible disparities with covid-19.
-The people who really needed testing, needed treatment and needed attention early on were the people who were the least well-off and the most exposed,” she said, referencing essential workers.
+“The special treatment by knowing someone, or by being a well-off person is extremely frustrating, particularly when we’ve seen over and over again the absolute incredible disparities with covid-19.
+The people who really needed testing, needed treatment and needed attention early on were the people who were the least well-off and the most exposed,” she said, alluding to essential workers.

-New York law bans state officials from using or attempting use “his or her official position to secure unwarranted privileges or exemptions for himself or herself or others, including but not limited to, the misappropriation to himself, herself or to others of the property, services or other resources of the state for private business or other compensated non- governmental purposes.”
+New York law bans any state official from using or attempting to use “his or her official position to secure unwarranted privileges or exemptions for himself or herself or others, including but not limited to, the misappropriation to himself, herself or to others of the property, services or other resources of the state for private business or other compensated non-governmental purposes.”

-A 2019 presentation for state employees prepared by the state ethics commissions cites two examples of violations: one former senior Cuomo administration official who used state employees to clear his yard after a storm, and another who used his position to help secure his son a job.
-The former administration official was fired by Cuomo in 2012, and the second was forced into early retirement, according to the presentation which states that such violations are “chipping away at our public trust.”
+A 2019 presentation for state employees prepared by the state ethics commission cites two examples of violations: one former senior Cuomo administration official who used state employees to clear his yard after a storm, and another who used his position to help secure his son a job.
+The former administration official was fired by Cuomo in 2012, and the second was forced into early retirement, according to the presentation, which states that such violations are “chipping away at our public trust.”

-In his book, Cuomo describes how he reacted when he learned his daughters and ex-wife may have been exposed to covid-19.
+In his book, Cuomo describes how he reacted when he learned his daughters and ex-wife may have been exposed to the novel coronavirus.
 “The detective work of contact tracing fell to me,” he wrote.
 “First, we needed to get my ex-wife Kerry, Cara’s mother, tested, because she had definitely been in contact with a positive person and that was the protocol.
 In the meantime, those people in contact with Kerry needed to be quarantined.”

-Cuomo does not write who administered the tests for his family, but adds that they came back negative.
+Cuomo does not say who administered the tests for his family members but writes that they came back negative.

-Later in the book, he writes that the March 14 announcement of the first covid-19 death in New York, an 82-year-old woman in Brooklyn, came “on the heels of the scare with my family.”
+Later in the book, he writes that the March 14 announcement of the first covid-19 death in New York, that of an 82-year-old woman in Brooklyn, came “on the heels of the scare with my family.”

-Then Chris Cuomo, the governor’s brother, announced on March 31 that he had tested posted for covid-19.
-Andrew Cuomo mentioned it during his daily briefing, which earned a regular and large audience during the first few months of the pandemic.
+Then Chris Cuomo, the governor’s brother, announced on March 31 that he had tested positive for the coronavirus.
+Andrew Cuomo mentioned it during his daily briefing, which earned a regular and large television audience during the first few months of the pandemic.

 “My brother Chris is positive for coronavirus,” the governor said.
 “Found out this morning.”

-In his book, Andrew Cuomo wrote that the diagnosis was “frightening” — even though his younger brother was not in at at-risk group.
+In his book, Andrew Cuomo wrote that the diagnosis was “frightening” — even though his younger brother was not in an at-risk group.

 “He was fortunate to have the best doctors available and all the help he needed,” he wrote, adding that Anthony S. Fauci, the nation’s top infectious-disease expert, spoke with Chris Cuomo to provide him medical advice.

-As one of the highest profile media personalities to get sick with the virus, Chris Cuomo and CNN treated his diagnosis as a public service announcement.
-Throughout his illness, Cuomo broadcast his show from his basement in his Hamptons house and gave viewers regular updates on his progress, including through interviews with his brother and the network’s resident medical expert Sanjay Gupta.
+As one of the highest-profile media personalities to fall ill with the virus, Chris Cuomo and CNN treated his diagnosis as a public service announcement.
+Throughout his illness, Cuomo broadcast his show from his basement in his Hamptons house and gave viewers regular updates on his progress, including through interviews with his brother, the governor, and the network’s resident medical expert, Sanjay Gupta.

 The revelation that one of the network’s biggest stars received special medical treatment from his brother’s administration raises ethical questions for CNN.

 The network has already come under criticism for allowing Chris Cuomo to interview his brother repeatedly during the pandemic, giving the governor a major platform to tout the work of his administration.
-In doing so, CNN temporarily waived a rule it had in place that banned Chris Cuomo from interviewing his brother to avoid the personal conflict of interest.
-The network told the Associated Press it made an exception because it felt the conversations between the two brothers during the health crisis “was of significant human interest.”
+In doing so, CNN temporarily waived a rule it had in place that banned Chris Cuomo from interviewing his brother to avoid a personal conflict of interest.
+The network told the Associated Press that it made an exception because it felt the communication between the brothers during the health crisis “was of significant human interest.”

 In recent weeks, Chris Cuomo has declined to cover various controversies that have engulfed the Cuomo administration, including allegations of sexual harassment against the governor, saying he cannot report on the stories because of they involve his brother.